jakobzhao/noise_complaints/readme.md

 ## 4\.
 Panel of Description and Legend

 Now, a 3D thematic map is made!
 In order to help users to read this map, we will add a legend and some descriptions.
-The appraoch to adding a legend has been already introduced in the map client series and practiced in PE 3.
+The approach to adding a legend has been already introduced in the map client series and practiced in PE 3.
 In general, we will put the content in a `div` and then capture the div using the class name, and style it by css stylesheet.
-Here, the class of the `legend` div is  `legend`, as shown below.
+Here, the class of the legend div is `legend`, as shown below.

 ```html
 <p><b> # Noise Complaints (Jan. to Mar.
 2017) </b></p><br/>